-The Head of Internal Audit is required to provide an annual opinion to the Council and the Chief Finance Officer and the Chief Executive, through the SAC, on the adequacy and the effectiveness of the Council's risk management, control and governance processes.
+The HolA is required to provide an annual opinion to the Council, the Chief Finance Officer, and the Chief Executive, through the SAC, on the adequacy and effectiveness of the Council's risk management, control and governance processes.
 To achieve this, Internal Audit will:

-- Coordinate assurance activities with other assurance providers (such as the external auditors, etc.) such that the assurance needs of the Council, regulators and other stakeholders are met in the most effective way. - Evaluate and assess the implications of new or changing systems, products, services, operations and control processes. - Carry out assurance and consulting activities across all aspects of the Council's business based on a risk-based plan agreed with the SAC. - Provide the Chief Finance Officer, Chief Executive and other officers with reasonable, but not absolute, assurance as to the adequacy and effectiveness of the key controls associated with the management of risk in the area being audited. - Issue periodic reports to the CMG and the SAC summarising results of assurance activities. - Promote an anti-fraud, anti-bribery and anti-corruption culture within the Council to aid the prevention and detection of fraud. - Assist in the investigation of allegations of fraud, bribery and corruption within the Authority and notifying management and the SAC of the results. - Assess the adequacy of remedial action to address significant risk and control issues reported to the SAC.
+- Work with other assurance providers (such as the external auditors, etc.) such that the assurance needs of the Council, regulators and other stakeholders are met in the most effective way. - Evaluate and assess the implications of new or changing systems, products, services, operations and control processes. - Carry out assurance and consulting activities across all aspects of the Council's business based on a risk-based plan agreed with the SAC. - Provide the Chief Finance Officer, Chief Executive and other officers with reasonable, but not absolute, assurance as to the adequacy and effectiveness of the key controls associated with the management of risk in the area being audited. - Issue periodic reports to the CLT and the SAC summarising results of assurance activities. - Assist Management with the prevention and detection of fraud through assurance activities. - If requested by Management, to support in the investigation of allegations of fraud, bribery and corruption within the Council and notifying management and the SAC of the results. - Assess the adequacy of remedial action to address significant risk and control issues reported to the SAC.
 Responsibility for remedial action in response to audit findings rests with line management.

-There are inherent limitations in any system of internal control, and thus errors or irregularities may occur and not be detected by Internal Audit's work.
+There are inherent limitations in any internal control system, and thus, errors or irregularities may occur and not be detected by Internal Audit's work.
 Unless specifically requested and agreed, Internal Audit will not perform substantive testing of underlying transactions.

-When carrying out its work, Internal Audit will provide line management with comments and report breakdowns, failures or weaknesses of internal control systems together with recommendations for remedial action.
-However, Internal Audit cannot absolve line management of responsibility for internal controls
+Internal Audit will provide line management with comments and report breakdowns, failures or weaknesses of internal control systems, and recommendations for remedial action when carrying out its work.
+However, Internal Audit cannot absolve line management of responsibility for internal controls.

-Internal Audit will support line managers in determining measures to remedy deficiencies in risk management, control and governance processes and compliance to the Council's policies and standards and will monitor whether such actions are implemented on a timely basis.
+Internal Audit will support line managers in determining measures to remedy deficiencies in risk management, control and governance processes and, compliance with the Council's policies and standards and monitor whether such actions are implemented on a timely basis.

 Where appropriate, Internal Audit will undertake assurance or consulting activities for the benefit of the Council in organisations wholly owned or controlled by the Authority.
-Internal Audit may also assure the Council on third party operations (such as contractors and partners) where this has been provided for as part of the contract.
+Internal Audit may also assure the Council on third-party operations (such as contractors and partners) where this has been provided as part of the contract.